Top 6 eCommerce and Digital Marketing Trends for 2015

 - Marrying Coding & Copy-writing –The success of eCommerce and digital marketing will largely depend on your ability to write and write well and in different versions and tones.
-Writers will, therefore, need to learn responsive content development as well as interaction design to craft content that resonates well across a vast majority of screen dimensions and platforms.
-Conversely, web developers will also need to incorporate content developers beforehand and work for hand in hand with other content marketing sides.
+Therefore, writers will need to learn responsive content development and interaction design to craft content that resonates well across a vast majority of screen dimensions and platforms.
+Conversely, web developers will also need to incorporate content developers beforehand and work hand in hand with other content marketing sides.

-- Mobile eCommerce and Digital Marketing Attribution – In 2015, digital marketers will begin to realize that they can gain more attribution and credit from ads that are clicked via a tablet, a smartphone or any mobile device.
+- Mobile eCommerce and Digital Marketing Attribution – In 2015, digital marketers will begin to realize that they can gain more attribution and credit from ads that are clicked via a tablet, a smartphone, or any mobile device.
 The age when customers needed to get home earlier to catch advertised products is long gone.
-They simply need to tap ads they find meaningful right from their mobile devices.
+They need to tap ads they find meaningful right from their mobile devices.
 In short, most eCommerce and digital marketers will find a competitive advantage in mobile eCommerce and digital marketing advertising.

 Author Bio: Rosemary Brown is a business and market researcher with over 20 years of experience.
 She has been extensively involved in exploring the impact of technological innovations on business organizations, enterprise culture, and organizational processes.
 Currently, Rosemary is conducting a series of experiments to study the impact of web-based help desk tools like ProProfs Knowledge Base Software on customer retention & acquisition.
 Rosemary has a Masters Degree in Marketing Management and Strategy.